Incident DetailsCause of Death:

-He had been able to return fire and killed one suspect, who was an escapee from an Alabama prison while serving a two-to-four-year term for forgery.
+He had been able to return fire and killed a 21-year-old suspect, who was an escapee from an Alabama state prison while serving a two-to-four-year sentence for forgery.

-The other suspect, who was out of jail on $200 bond for a drug charge and $500 bond for assault and battery charges, fled the scene but was apprehended later that day.
+Another 21-year-old suspect, out of jail on $200 bond for a drug charge and $500 bond for assault and battery charges, fled the scene but was apprehended later that day.

-He was subsequently found guilty of first-degree murder and armed robbery, and sentenced to life in prison.
-He was paroled in December 2003.
+He was subsequently found guilty of first-degree murder and armed robbery.
+He was sentenced to life in prison and paroled in 2003.

 Officer Manley was survived by his wife and three children, a son and two daughters ranging in age from six to eight.